RV Petrel: Furutaka

 On 4 May 2019, the crew announced they had located the wreck of the Japanese heavy cruiser Furutaka at a depth of 4600 ft.
 She lies in two sections, with the bow sitting near the main part of the wreck, which is upright and the bridge is about 2000 ft away.

 Maya

 On 1 July 2019, it was announced that the wreck of the Japanese cruiser Maya had been found off the coast of the Philippine island of Palawan.
 She is mostly intact, with the exception of her forward bow, which broke off and is lying upside down just astern of the rest of the ship.
 Her bridge and guns are also intact.
 She lies in 1850 m of water.

 Mogami

 On 9 September 2019, it was announced that the wreck of the Japanese cruiser Mogami had been found in the Bohol Sea.
-She lies mostly intact, with the exception of her forward bow, which has been blown off, but lying nearby.
+She lies mostly intact, with the exception of her bow, which has been blown off, but lying nearby.
 She sits straight side up at a depth of 1450 m.